particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 You cannot add more than 100 devices to the Free tier.
 You instead will need to upgrade to the Growth tier.

 You can have any number of devices in the Growth tier, but you will need to purchase another block for each group of 100 devices.
-It's not possible to purchase a fractional block for devices only; each block includes a maximum number of devices, data operations, and cellular data usage, and exceeding any one limit will require purchasing an additional block.
+It's not possible to purchase a fractional block for devices only; each block includes a maximum number of devices, Data Operations, and cellular data usage, and exceeding any one limit will require purchasing an additional block.

 There is no limit to the number of blocks you can purchase in the Growth tier, however upgrading to an enterprise contract can reduce the cost.

-#### What happens if I exceed the number of data operations?
+#### What happens if I exceed the number of Data Operations?

-In the Free tier, if you need more data operations you will need to upgrade to the Growth tier.
-When you exceed 100,000 data operations, all data operations for both cellular and Wi-Fi will stop until the end of the billing month, when they will be resumed.
-You cannot add more data operations to the Free tier.
+In the Free tier, if you need more Data Operations you will need to upgrade to the Growth tier.
+When you exceed 100K Data Operations, all Data Operations for both cellular and Wi-Fi will stop until the end of the billing month, when they will be resumed.
+You cannot add more Data Operations to the Free tier.

-In the Growth tier, if you need more than 250,000 data operations across your fleet of devices per month, you can add another block.
+In the Growth tier, if you need more than 720K Data Operations across your fleet of devices per month, you can add another block.

-In the Enterprise tier, the number of data operations is pooled annually across all devices, instead of monthly in the Free and Growth tiers.
+In the Enterprise tier, the number of Data Operations is pooled annually across all devices, instead of monthly in the Free and Growth tiers.

 #### What happens if I exceed the cellular data quota?